InjectiveLabs/docs/source/includes/_derivatives_spec.md

 /// @param orders The make order to be executed.
 /// @param quantities Desired quantity of contracts to execute.
 /// @param margins Desired amount of margin (denoted in baseCurrency) to use to fill the order.
-/// @param accountID The accountID of the account for the taker to cross-margin with, if any.
+/// @param subAccountID The subAccountID of the account for the taker to cross-margin with.
 /// @param signatures The signature of the order signed by maker.
-/// return results The fillResults function batchFillOrKillOrdersSinglePosition( LibOrder.Order[] memory orders, uint256[] memory quantities, uint256[] memory margins, bytes32 accountID, bytes[] memory signatures
+/// return results The fillResults function batchFillOrKillOrdersSinglePosition( LibOrder.Order[] memory orders, uint256[] memory quantities, uint256[] memory margins, bytes32 subAccountID, bytes[] memory signatures
 ) external returns (FillResults[] memory results)
 ```

 **Logic**

 Calling `batchFillOrKillOrdersSinglePosition` will perform the same steps as `batchFillOrdersSinglePosition` but will revert if each of the quantities specified is not filled.

 ## **marketOrders**